Las Vegas shooting: Remembering the fallen

 Rhonda LeRocque

-Rhonda LeRocque, 41, was described as “one of the nicest people you will ever meet in your life” who attended Sunday’s concert with her daughter and husband.
+Rhonda LeRocque, 41, who was described as “one of the nicest people you will ever meet in your life,” attended the concert with her daughter and husband.

 The devastated family confirmed her death to the Boston Globe.
 Her husband and daughter were not harmed.